Healing wounds: The Brexit vote shows us that the task of “humanising globalisation” cannot wait

 But where does it all end?
-Every time a country enters into a treaty of any kind – whether it concerns the safety of civil aviation, or defence, or treatment of refugees, or taxation, or climate change, or the protection of biodiversity, or a myriad of other things – that country makes commitments to do things on which the other State parties are entitled to rely.
+Every time a country enters into a treaty of any kind – whether it concerns the safety of civil aviation, or defence, or treatment of refugees, or taxation, or climate change, or the protection of biodiversity, or the transportation of hazardous waste, or a myriad of other things – that country makes commitments to do things on which the other State parties are entitled to rely.
 International agreements simply do not work otherwise.
 Do we tear all these up because of unspecified worries about “sovereignty”?
 Of course not.

 Most people appreciate that, in a globalising world, there are many things that are more effectively tackled together.
 When countries enter into cooperative arrangements, whatever the subject, they do not really “give up” their sovereignty.
 They pool it with a view to getting better results together than they could achieve alone.
 There is no weakness in seeking out such opportunities.
 To recognise that countries are better off working together as a group to tackle a cross-border problem or to press home their advantage is not to admit defeat, or to “talk one's country down”, as representatives of the Leave campaign were prone to suggest.
 It's just being realistic and smart.